navanith007/churn-identifier/README.md

 ### Prerequisites

 Ensure that Python 3.9 is installed on your system.
-If you are using a Mac, refer to the provided blog link for detailed instructions on installing a specific Python version.
+If you are using a Mac refer to the provided blog link for detailed instructions on installing a specific Python version.
 Please review the information in the blog for guidance. [python installation](https://www.freecodecamp.org/news/python-version-on-mac-update/)